 The student teaching experience is the capstone course of the teacher preparation program in the Department of Education at the University of Mary.
 The specific requirements for admission into the student teaching program are as follows:

-- 1. A student must be admitted into the Department of Education. - 2.
-A student must attend the Preliminary Student Teaching Meeting in September or January and complete a Student Teaching Program Application Form that is provided at the preliminary student teaching meeting one semester ahead of the student teaching semester. - 3.
-A student must provide his/her advisor with a Graduation Audit Report and a Degree Audit of Studies for Graduation form and submit the completed forms to the Department of Education.
-These forms provide verification that the prospective student teacher has met the following Student Teaching Program requirements: - Has completed all course work required for a teaching license - Has an overall GPA of 3.0 or above in teaching major(s) - Has no grade lower than a C- in any course required for teaching license
+- 1. Admitted into the Department of Education. - 2.
+Obtain a passing score on the Core Praxis I test before registering for EDU 411.
+A copy of scores must be submitted to the Department of Education. - 3.
+Attend the Preliminary Student Teaching Meeting and complete a Student Teaching Program Application Form that is provided at the meeting. - 4.
+Schedule a degree audit advising meeting with his/her advisor to complete a Graduation Audit Report form and a Degree Audit.
+These forms provide verification that the prospective student teacher has met the following Student Teaching Program requirements:

+- Completed all course work required for a teaching license. - Overall GPA of 3.0 or above in all teaching major(s). - No grade lower than a C- in any course required for teaching license. - 5.
+Submit necessary Petition Letters if applicable to the Student Teaching Program Director within one month of student teaching application day - 6.
+Submit three Student Teaching Recommendation Forms: two from full-time Department of Education teaching faculty members and one recommendation from a teaching professional reference outside of the depart ment.
+Secondary education majors must choose a full-time professor from within their content area as the third outside reference - 7.
+Complete EDU 390 Diversity Practicum